 Safe Payment And Postage

-PayPal is the safest payment option for both the buyer and the seller.
-Insist on the nappies being sent in a trackable parcel.
-Ask the seller to take a photo of the parcel tracking number and forward it.
-If they don’t, there is no way of tracking it.
-For expensive purchases, signature on delivery is a good option.
-These options ensure that both the seller and buyer are held responsible for their part of the transaction.
+PayPal Goods and Services option is the safest payment option for both the buyer and the seller.
+Request the nappies are sent using tracking, and ask the seller to forward a photo of the tracking number (listed on the parcel).
+If they don’t, there is no way of tracking whether it has actually been sent.
+For expensive purchases, signature on delivery is a good option if you are unsure of the security of the area in which the recipient lives.